What is Life Insurance | The Hidden Secrets, You MUST Know!

 5. Understand the Policy Terms

-Read the policy documents carefully and ask questions to fully understand the terms and conditions.
-Pay attention to factors such as premium payment frequency, any restrictions or exclusions, and how the policy’s cash value (if applicable) accumulates.
+Carefully read the policy papers and ask questions to make sure you fully understand the rules.
+Pay attention to things like how often the premiums are due, if there are any limits or exclusions, and how the policy’s cash value (if it has one) grows.

 6. Consider Riders